Eggs in chilli sauce (Sambal telur)

-This dish is not for the faint of heart, very spicy and bold, it will make you lips tingle and set your tongue on fire.
-It is perfect as an appetizer with that glass of cold beer.
+This dish is not for the faint of heart.
+Very spicy and bold, it will make your lips tingle and set your tongue on fire.
+It is perfect as an appetizer with a glass of cold beer.

-I have recently been making a few recipes with spiced eggs, see Eggs in spicy masala - Mappila-style, and have discovered that I love the combination of hard-boiled eggs and spicy sauces.
-The creamy yolks pair beautifully with the sauces and the soft whites are perfect.
+I have recently been making a few recipes with spiced eggs, such as Eggs in spicy masala - Mappila-style, and I have discovered that I love the combination of hard-boiled eggs and spicy sauces.
+The creamy yolks pair beautifully with the sauces, and the soft whites are perfect.
 Here is another wonderful recipe.

-As I mentioned, this recipe is bold, but beautiful.
-The chilies add the bang of spice which lasts on your palate.
-This is the perfect as an hors d’oeuvres with a cold glass of beer to cool your mouth down.
+As I mentioned, this recipe is bold but beautiful.
+The chillies add a bang of spice that lasts on your palate.
+This is perfect as hors d’oeuvres with a cold glass of beer to cool your mouth down.

-This is a thic volume of recipes from Singapore.
-The recipes are the perfect image of the city with flavors from the Malay, Chinese and Indian communities.
-The recipes always turn out authentic and the flavors pop, like this dish.
+This is a thin volume of recipes from Singapore.
+The recipes are the perfect image of the city with flavours from the Malay, Chinese and Indian communities.
+The recipes always turn out authentic, and the flavours pop, like this dish.

 For more recipes from this cookbook, click here.